Region Conference Call for Proposals

 Criteria for selection of paper/presentation: Proposals will be evaluated based on relevance to current issues in advising, appeal to conference participants, creativity, ingenuity, and applicability for participants after the conference.
 We are seeking a wide range of presentation topics relating to academic advising from a variety of advising professionals.

 Eligibility for submission: Those who are involved in advising—administration, faculty, full-time advisors and administrative staff—are invited to submit proposals.
 We encourage first-time and experienced presenters alike.
 Share your research, best practices, or techniques with colleagues in the Region.
-Unless presenters are chosen as a Best-of Region event presenter, presenters do not need to be NACADA members to present.
+Unless presenters are selected as the Best of Region session, presenters do not need to be NACADA members to present.

 Your submission should include: